LorenEteval/Furious/README.md

 * Support import from JSON or share link(`vmess://...`, `vless://...` or `ss://`, including the newest [REALITY](https://github.com/XTLS/REALITY) share standard).
 * Support export to JSON, share link or QRCode.
-* Two built-in routing mode support: Bypass Mainland China(with Ads filter) and Global.
-You can also choose to use your own routing rules.
+* Built-in routing mode support: Bypass Mainland China(with Ads filter), Bypass Iran(with Ads filter) and Global.
+You can also choose to customize your own routing rules.
 * Built-in editor support.
 * VPN-client user experience.
 * Support system theme detection and switch to dark/light theme automatically.